sbfffnico/netflixDemo/README.md

 # Netflix Demo

-Netflix demo/clone created with React and deployed with Firebase
+Netflix demo/clone created with React and deployed with Firebase connected with TDMB api.

 ## To run: